 Do This… But Not That: Keep Your Mortgage Pre-Approval Process on Track

-Hi, I’m Edith Parinas—a mortgage broker who knows how exciting (and nerve-wracking) buying your first home can be.
+Hi, I’m Edith Parinas—a mortgage agent who knows how exciting (and nerve-wracking) buying your first home can be.

 Your mortgage pre-approval is a key step toward making your homeownership dream a reality.
 But did you know there are a few dos and don’ts that can make or break the process?